svenvc/zinc/README.md

 Here are a couple of simple examples to give an impression of the API.
-You start a default (easy to reference) HTTP server like this.
+You start a default (easy to reference) HTTP server with just one line of code.

 ```Smalltalk
 ZnServer startDefaultOn: 1701.
 ```

-Now you can browse locally to http://localhost:1701 - in particular have a look at the /help section and /echo - these are part of a demonstration set of handlers.
+Now you can browse locally to http://localhost:1701 - in particular have a look at the /help section and /echo - these are part of a set of demonstration handlers.

 Accessing the server that we just started from code is easy too.